Symplectic fillings of unit cotangent bundles of spheres and applications: Introduction

 which is the so-called Brieskorn manifold of the singularity $z_1^{2\ell}+z_2^2+z_3^2+z_4^2$.
 We equip it with the contact structure $\xi_{\ell}$ induced by the standard one on $S^7$.
 Note that $(Y_1, \xi_1)$ is contactomorphic to $(ST^*S^3, \xi_{\can})$.
 It is known that all of the smooth manifolds $Y_{\ell}$ are diffeomorphic to $ST^*S^3$.
 In contrast, all of the contact manifolds $(Y_\ell, \xi_{\ell})$ are mutually \textit{non-contactomorphic} by a result of Uebele \cite{Ueb}.
 Therefore, there is no obstruction to the existence of smooth cobordisms between manifolds $Y_\ell$, and, moreover, there is an exact symplectic cobordism from $(Y_\ell, \xi_\ell)$ to $(Y_{\ell'}, \xi_{\ell'})$ if $\ell \leq \ell'$.
 However, unlike smooth cobordisms, the latter fact does not automatically guarantee the existence of a reverse exact symplectic cobordism; in fact, Kwon--van Koert \cite{KvK} posed a question about this existence.
 We partially answer this question in Theorem \ref{thm: cobordism}: there is no exact symplectic cobordism from $(Y_{\ell}, \xi_{\ell})$ to $(Y_1, \xi_1)$ for any $\ell\geq 2$.
 A similar argument proves the non-existence of exact symplectic cobordisms from the exotic contact $5$-spheres studied in \cite{Usti} to the standard $5$-sphere $(S^5, \xi_{\mathrm{st}})$; see Remark \ref{rmk: sphere case}.

 We will present another application of Theorem \ref{thm: uniqueness} in Section \ref{section: 6-manifolds}.
 McDuff \cite{McDRational} determined the symplectomorphism types of closed and connected symplectic $4$-manifolds containing symplectic spheres with non-negative self-intersection.
 This reveals that the existence of a certain type of symplectic submanifolds constrains the topology of ambient symplectic $4$-manifolds.
 We capture a similar phenomenon in dimension $6$.
-A codimension $2$ symplectic submanifold $\Sigma$ of a closed symplectic manifold $(M, \Omega)$ with $[\Omega] \in H^2(M;\Z)$ is called a \textit{symplectic hyperplane section} on $(M, \Omega)$ if the cohomology class $[\Omega]$ is Poincar\'e dual to $[\Sigma]$, and the complement $M \setminus \Sigma$ has the same homology as a Stein domain of the same (real) dimension.
-(The latter condition implies that $H_k(M \setminus \Sigma; \Z)=0$ for any $k >\dim M/2$.)
+A codimension $2$ symplectic submanifold $\Sigma$ of a closed symplectic manifold $(M, \Omega)$ with $[\Omega] \in H^2(M;\Z)$ is called a \textit{symplectic hyperplane section} on $(M, \Omega)$ if the cohomology class $[\Omega]$ is Poincar\'e dual to $[\Sigma]$.
 As the main result of Section \ref{section: 6-manifolds}, we prove that if a closed symplectic $6$-manifold $(M,\Omega)$ with $[\Omega] \in H^2(M;\Z)$ contains $(\CP^1 \times \CP^1, \omega_{\FS}\oplus \omega_{\FS})$ as a symplectic hyperplane section, then $M$ is diffeomorphic to a complex $3$-dimensional quadric (see Theorem \ref{thm: classification}).
 Note that replacing $(\CP^1 \times \CP^1, \omega_{\FS}\oplus \omega_{\FS})$ by $(\CP^2, \omega_{\FS})$ yields a similar result for this symplectic $4$-manifold; see Remark \ref{rem: CP^2}.
 We would like to mention that B\v{a}descu \cite{Ba} showed an analogous result for complex projective $3$-folds.